Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-srs.md

 #### Background

-Many existing users have already invested in other orchestration engines which may have already become a requirement for their workflow.
+Many existing users have already invested in other orchestration engines, which may have already become a requirement for their workflow.
 Therefore, supporting other OSS orchestration engines would simplify the integration of their existing environment with MONAI products.

 #### Verification Strategy